UltraBob/ddev-drupal-code-quality/README_ADDON.md

 - CSpell parity:
   - Run `ddev exec php tooling/scripts/prepare-cspell.php -s .prepared` once and replace `.cspell.json` after reviewing the diff.
+- PHPStan baseline:
+  - Generate a baseline with `ddev phpstan --generate-baseline`.
+  - This writes `phpstan-baseline.neon` at the project root; the wrapper will include it automatically when present.
+  - Use a baseline to suppress known issues in legacy code or core defaults (for example, the shipped `settings.php` files), then work it down over time.
+Avoid using it to hide new regressions.

 ## Installer environment variables